 Promoting Fair Competition in Technology Markets

-A dedicated antitrust and securities fraud litigator, Brendan P. Glackin possesses a wealth of litigation and trial experience as a Deputy Public Defender, associate at Boies, Schiller & Flexner for five years and now partner at Lieff Cabraser.
+A dedicated antitrust and securities fraud litigator, Brendan P. Glackin possesses a wealth of litigation and trial experience from his time as a Deputy Public Defender, an associate at Boies, Schiller & Flexner for five years, and now as a partner at Lieff Cabraser.
 As a Deputy Public Defender in Contra Costa County, California, Brendan represented clients in over twenty felony and misdemeanor jury trials.
 At Boies Schiller, Brendan represented both plaintiffs and defendants in high-stakes, complex antitrust and securities cases.

 Over the course of the litigation, the classes reached settlements with all defendants except Toshiba.
 The case against Toshiba proceeded to trial.

 Brendan, working under Co-Lead Counsel Richard Heimann, put on all expert testimony for the plaintiffs, examined numerous other witnesses, and argued motions in limine and jury instructions.
 In July 2012, the jury found Toshiba liable.
 The case was subsequently settled, bringing the total settlements in the LCDs antitrust litigation to over $470 million.

 In 2011, Brendan was one of the principal trial counsel for retailers in an antitrust class action against Abbott Laboratories charging that the company quintupled the price of Norvir, a crucial AIDS “booster” drug, in order to force patients to reject superior competing drugs in favor of Abbott’s combination therapy, Kaletra.
 After opening statements and the presentation of four witnesses and evidence to the jury, plaintiffs and Abbott Laboratories entered into a $52 million settlement.